-More than 75% of pet owners believe pets are part of the family and refuse to leave them behind when fleeing emergency situations, including domestic violence.
+More than 75% of pet owners believe pets are part of the family and refuse to leave them behind when fleeing dangerous situations, including domestic violence.

-Far too often, domestic violence perpetrators use beloved pets as leverage to further threaten, harm, and control their victims.
-Yet very few domestic violence shelters in the U.S. provide co-living options for survivors and their pets, forcing individuals to make the nearly impossible choice of abandoning their pets or remaining in an unsafe environment and risking further abuse.
+With only 3% domestic violence shelters in the U.S. providing co-living options for survivors and their pets, individuals are often forced to make the nearly impossible choice of abandoning their pets to enter shelter, or remaining in an unsafe environment and risking further abuse.

-To date, we have welcomed more than 100 pets into the refuge of their shelter.
-Here’s a closer look at our numbers.
+To date, we have welcomed 92 families (153 children) and 130 pets into the refuge of our residences including:

-PALS Place is the first domestic violence shelter in the nation in which every apartment unit is made for co-living, or sheltering pets alongside their families in the same apartment unit.
-Closeness with pets is so critical to healing.
-PALS Place is not only accommodating of pets, but was conceived and designed with the welfare of pets in mind based on guidance provided by Purina animal behaviorists.
+Opening Fall 2018, PALS Place is the first domestic violence shelter in the nation in which every apartment unit is made for co-living, sheltering pets alongside their families in the same apartment unit.
+PALs Place is uniquely designed to ensure that the facility environment is as welcoming, safe, and healthy as possible for families and their pets adjusting to life in the shelter.
+It is not only accommodating of people, but was actually conceived and designed with the welfare of pets in mind based on guidance provided by Purina animal behaviorists.

 Pet-care plan: Identify in advance friends or family members who can help care for your pet(s).